initiald/OS161-Processes-And-Scheduling/Progress.md

 the discussion board post.
 All that is required is pushing enter when the
 test is run to exit.

-Task 2: In Progress
+Task 2: Complete
-Implementation will not allow test to finish.
-Needs debugging and testing.
-Test will start but not finish.
-(SSH issue?)
+The test wt returns as expected.
+I will push soon to repo.

 Task 3: In Progress
 Implementation will not allow test to finish.
 Also on lines 170-175 of